s1l1c0np1r4t3/Hacktoria-CTF-WriteUps/Easy/PrisonerOfWar.md

 ## Process:

-The objective is to locate the building where it is believed the French Private Raphaël Bernard is being held after an ambush, using only a physical photograph supplied by young girl, the general location of AO of the French detatchment and the coordinated of the ambush.
+The objective is to locate the building where it is believed the French Private Raphaël Bernard is being held after an ambush, using only a physical photograph supplied by young girl, the general location of AO of the French detatchment and the exact coordinates of the ambush.

 ### 1. Analyze the information given in the debrief